Percolation on Networks with Antagonistic and Dependent Interactions: Analytical Results

 In a system consisting of interacting antagonistic and dependent networks, the size of the GCC in both networks may change with time.
-Let $x_n$ and $y_n$ be the fraction of active links in network $A$ and fraction of active nodes in $B$ respectively, at step $n$.
-Similar to the single network case we define $S_a(n)$, $S_b(n)$ and $f_a(n), \ f_b(n)$ for networks $A$ and $B$ at step $n$.
-In each step, network $A$ can change causing network $B$ to change in the same step.
-Note that bond percolation occurs on $A$ while site percolation occurs on $B$.
-The probability that a randomly chosen node in $B$ fails due to an attack from network $A$ is given by $1 - (1- \frac{1}{N_b})^{rN_a}$.
-Assuming $N_a = N_b = N $, and for a large $N$ the probability of attack is approximately $r$.
+Let $x_n$ and $y_n$ be the fraction of active links in network $A$ and fraction of active nodes in $B$ respectively, at time step $n$.
+Similar to the single network case, we define $S_n^a$, $S_n^b$ and $f_n^a, \ f_n^b$ for networks $A$ and $B$ at time step $n$.
+In each step, network $A$ can change, causing network $B$ to change in the same step.
+Note that bond percolation occurs in $A$, while site percolation occurs in $B$.

-Assume that initially both the networks are fully connected, compromised nodes launching a DDoS attack on nodes in $B$ initiates a site percolation process in $B$ with site occupation probability $y_1 = 1-r$.
-The size of the GCC in $B$, $S_b(1)$, in $B$ becomes $y_1(1 - G_0^b(f_b(1)))$ where $f_b(1) = 1 - y_1 + y_1G_1^b(f_b(1))$.
-This initiates a bond percolation process in $A$ with bond occupation probability $x_2 = 1-q_a\left(1-S_b(1)\right)$ causing a change in size of GCC in $A$ which then affects network $B$ and so on.
-The change in GCC in $A$ and $B$ is described by the following sequence.
+Since we have assumed that $N_a = N_b = N$, the probability that a node in $B$ is attacked ($\frac{rN_a}{N_b}$) becomes $r$.
+Now, assume that all the nodes in both networks are part of a large connected component.
+Compromised nodes launching a DDoS attack on nodes in $B$ initiates a site percolation process in $B$ with site occupation probability $y_1 = 1-r$.
+This may result in fragmentation of network $B$ which then induces a bond percolation process on $A$, since links in $A$ are dependent on nodes in $B$.
+The changes in GCC in $A$ and $B$ are described by the following sequence.